This page will be updated as the comic evolves, but here's something to begin with.

 Because currently there are none on the comic pages.
 Putting ads on one's site is increasingly turning into a chore of following regulations and implementing the annoying consent pop-ups.
 I will see whether this comic becomes popular enough that it makes sense to jump through all those hoops.
 If not, I'd rather preserve the “old Internet experience” of being able to open a webpage and viewing it without additional fuss.

 If you appreciate the lack of ads and you want to support the author, even just a small donation is worth way more than hundreds of ‘ad impressions’ anyhow.

 RSS is a standard way of obtaining updates from news sources or other websites, and is entirely pull-based.
 You need an RSS reader, which will fetch the RSS file whenever you see fit or at regular intervals.
 I'm pretty sure there must be online services that can convert RSS updates into push messages, and many apps on mobile devices that can show notifications about changes in RSS feeds.
 The reason why I'm currently only providing this as a notification system, is that the publishing scheme of the comics is regular anyhow, and it is a simple system that I already had from when I made the Garfield Sans comic.

 Most if not all brand names occurring in the comic are ‘transformed’ real-world names.
-This is boh for comical effect, and to avoid copyright issues, by making it obvious that the companies featured in the comic are parodies.
-Often, the name is deformed such that it sounds similar enough to be recognisable, but sometimes I take a larger leap that goes beyond mere phonetic mutation.
+This is both for comical effect, and to avoid copyright issues, by making it obvious that the companies featured in the comic are parodies.
+Often, the name is deformed such that it sounds similar enough to be recognisable, but sometimes a larger leap is taken that goes beyond mere phonetic mutation.

-For reference, here are names that have occurred so far in the comic universe, with the real-world counterparts they hint at.
+For reference, here are names that have occurred in the comic universe so far, with the real-world counterparts they hint at.